jonzmathew/Bank-Customer-Analytics-Dashboard-Power-BI-/README.md

 📎 Project File

-The Power BI dashboard file is available in this repository named "banking data.pbix"
+The Power BI dashboard file is available in this repository named "Bank Analytics.pbix"

 Open the file using Power BI Desktop to interact with the dashboard.